 For help in negotiating your salary or raise, please access our popular “Work Smart” program online at this link: https://www.aauw.org/resources/programs/salary/

-Schedule of ZOOM Meetings during the Covid 19 pandemic, all of which meet at 3pm:
+Schedule of ZOOM Meetings of our Branch during the Covid 19 pandemic, all of which meet at 3pm:

 Board Meetings: Held on the 2nd Wednesday of the month (every other month) at 3pm.

-Great Decisions Meetings: Held on the 4th Thursday of the month at 3pm.
-The next meeting is Thursday, August 27 at 3pm.
-The reading is Chapter 3 in the Briefing Book: “Red Sea Security”.
+Great Decisions Book Discussion Meetings: Held on the 4th Wednesday of the month at 1:30pm.
+The next meeting is Wednesday, March 24 at 1:30pm.

 The following is a statement from AAUW CEO Kimberly Churches